Dry Stacked Block Wall Electrical Considerations

 Main power distribution

-Start with electrical supply.
-I have an outside electrical meter and main disconnect switch as shown below.
-Then a 200A service cable carries the power from the disconnect switch over to the house circuit breaker.
+Building your own home includes electrical supply.
+I have an outside electrical meter and main power disconnect switch in a single enclosure as shown below.
+Electrical 200A service comes in from an underground power cable to the bottom of this enclosure.
+This enclosure carries power from the disconnect switch over to the inside house circuit breaker panel.
 As seen in the left picture, my electric supply via underground cable enters the bottom of the main disconnect switch panel.
-The switched leaves the top of the switch panel and passes through PVC conduit in the attic to the indoor circuit breaker box pictured on the right.
+The switched power leaves the top of the switch panel and passes through PVC conduit in the attic to the indoor circuit breaker panel pictured on the right.
+I also have a breaker in the outside enclosure which feeds 60A power to my unattached work garage.

-The circuit breaker panel is recessed into the 2-inch wall insulation, the 1×4 mounting boards (actually 3/4-inch thick) and the 1/2-inch sheet rock.
+The circuit breaker panel is recessed into the 2-inch wall insulation foam, the 1×4 mounting boards (actually 3/4-inch thick) and the 1/2-inch sheet rock.
 This adds up to a 3-1/4-inch box recess.
 I then added a 1/2-inch plywood sheet between the sheet rock and the recessed circuit breaker panel.
-This results in 3-3/4-inch breaker box recess which allows the breaker box cover to remain flush with the surface of the plywood as seen in the pictures.
-This plywood panel also allows access to the cables into and out of the circuit breaker panel top.
+This results in 3-3/4-inch breaker box recess which allows the breaker box cover to remain flush with the surface of the plywood as seen in the picture.
+This plywood panel also allows access to the cables into and out of the circuit breaker panel top as shown in the picture below.

 As shown in the picture below, with multiple ganged switches you have to use a horizontal 1×6-inch board.
 I also place the kitchen counter top electrical outlet boxes in horizontal 1×6-inch boards because the outlet location didn’t line up with the vertical boards holding the foam in place.
 Here you can also see where I mounted the vertical wires going into the attic within the rigid foam and place foil tape to keep them in there.